RacovitaMadalina/MLMOS/tema2/README.md

 Task: Ne dorim să oferim posibilitatea pasionaților de jocuri vechi – în linia de comandă, de exemplu Hunt the Wumpus – să poată juca unul dintre aceste jocuri într-un browser. În acest scop va trebui să pregătiți o imagine de docker care să conțină un server web care să expună jocul ales de voi.

+DOCKERFILE CONTENT STEPS:

 **First step:

+   Install dependencies.
+Configure the environment of the docker container.

+**Second step:

   Clone the repository https://github.com/paradoxxxzero/butterfly:

     git clone https://github.com/paradoxxxzero/butterfly

-**Second step:
+**Third step:

-  In the folder where the repo has been cloned in the previous step, replace the Dockerfile from the root, with the Dockerfile in this repository.
-The Dockerfile installs the necessary dependecies for running the butterfly in a web browser.
+  In the folder where the repo has been cloned in the previous step, there is a Dockerfile but it is not a good one.
+Why?

-  Butterfly uses python packeges like tornado that requieres a python version >= 3.6.
+  Butterfly uses python packages like tornado that requieres a python version >= 3.6.
 The initial Dockerfile from paradoxxxzero's repository installs python 2.7 (when we will run the docker image this will fail with a syntax error if the python version will remain 2.7)

   That's why I have installed python3.6, after that I removed from the initial Dockerfile the unnecessary commands for installing python, pip and I addapted the rest.
+The Dockerfile installs the necessary dependecies for running the butterfly in a web browser.

 After that, I cloned a repo with the wumpus game implemented in pyhthon 3.6: